JairMoz/JairMoz/README.md

 ### 🤖 Artificial Intelligence

-Data Science and Machine Learning with Python
-Learning: Data Science, Machine Learning, Generative and Conversational AI
+Learning: Data Science, Machine Learning with Python and Generative and Conversational AI

 ### :mag: Other Tech Skills